 Terrarium Love & Care

-When making your own terrarium and selecting plants, make sure you follow the same principles - aim to pick plants which require the same growing conditions, you don't want one plant to thrive and the other to struggle because one needs shade and the other needs full sun.
+When making your own terrarium and selecting plants, make sure you follow the same principles - aim to pick plants which require the same growing conditions, as you don't want one plant to thrive and the other to struggle because one needs shade and the other needs full sun.
 Be mindful that certain species may look pretty at first but aren't always suited to the growing conditions terrariums provide, and subsequently will struggle to survive.

 Terrariums are a great alternative to the traditional potted plant and require less watering.
 They are one of the most sustainable forms of gardening on a micro scale.
 As a general rule of thumb, open terrariums require more frequent watering, whilst closed can go longer periods without, sometimes months at a time.
 Avoid pouring water directly onto the plants as this can saturate them to the point where it can not drain away quickly like normal potted plants, leading to root rot and other fungal issues which is usually a death sentence for plants.
 Use a plant sprayer to mist your terrarium when required.
 After watering, let it air out a little first and then place the lid on.
 This will maximize humidity and conditions reminiscent of the plant's natural habitat.